d1joseph/flaskr/README.md

-A collection of projects using various frameworks.
+A collection of projects I've created using various frameworks.